 A physical sign that God lives, despite how

-It's God's time in which the whole world will be blessed.
+In God's time, not ours, will the whole world be blessed.

 Scott L. Barton